James Albert Lyons

 On the 1911 Census, a fitter’s apprentice aged 14, he still lived in Croxley, with his parents and six siblings.

 In 1911 the Lyons family lived at 14 Dickinson Square and in 1918 they were still in the square at number 22.
-James’ father, James senior, was a papermaker at Croxley Mills and he and Rose Lyons had seven children.
+James’ father, James senior, was a papermaker at Croxley Mill and he and Rose Lyons had seven children.
 James senior and Rose were both Croxley born and married on 24 December 1891 at All Saints’ church.
 James junior was a fitter’s apprentice at the mill (but he is not listed on the Dickinson memorial) and a chorister at All Saints’.

 There is an In Memoriam for James in the West Herts and Watford Observer dated 16 November 1918.